 Certain covered specialty prescription drugs have limits on the maximum quantity allowed per prescription over a specific period of time.
-These specialty medications are shown on Medica's Drug List with the abbreviation "QL."
+These specialty prescription drugs are shown on the Drug List with the abbreviation "QL."
 Some quantity limits are based on the manufacturer's packaging, FDA labeling or clinical guidelines.

-Exceptions to Medica's Drug List
+Exceptions to the Drug List

-In certain cases, it is possible to get an exception that will cover a specialty medication that is generally not covered.
+In certain cases, it is possible to get an exception that will cover a specialty prescription drug that is generally not covered.
 Please note that exceptions will only be allowed when specific clinical criteria are satisfied.
-Any specialty drug exception that Medica grants will be covered at Tier 4.
+Any specialty prescription drug exception that Medica grants will be covered at Tier 5.

-If you have a condition that may seriously jeopardize your life, health or ability to regain maximum function or if you are undergoing a current course of treatment with a drug not included on Medica's Drug List, an expedited review may be requested.
+If you have a condition that may seriously jeopardize your life, health or ability to regain maximum function or if you are undergoing a current course of treatment with a prescription drug not included on the Drug List, an expedited review may be requested.
 Medica will make a determination and provide notification on an expedited review request within 24 hours of receiving the request.
 For all other exception requests (standard requests), Medica will make a determination and provide notification within 72 hours of receiving the request.